joachim-n/drupal-core-development-project/README.md

 Drupal core itself defines path repositories in its top-level composer.json.
 These need to be overridden in the project root composer.json so they point to inside the Drupal core git clone.

+Additionally, the paths to the drupal/core-recommended and drupal/core-dev packages are defined as path repositories, so that the package versions which are fixed in those metapackages are respected in the project.
+This means the same versions are installed as if installing Composer packages on a plain git clone of Drupal core.

 ### Manual Installation

 Clone the repository for this template into, say, 'drupal-dev'.